Localization of triangulated categories with respect to extension-closed subcategories: Introduction

 \end{mainthm}

 Our construction simultaneously contains the Verdier quotient and certain types of cohomological functors as mentioned below.

-Other than the Verdier/Serre quotient, the localization with respect to a multiplicative system appears in various contexts.
+As well as the Verdier/Serre quotient, other localizations with respect to a multiplicative system appear in various contexts.
 Rump showed that, as for an integral preabelian category $\C$, the class $\mathscr{S}$ of monic and epic morphisms forms a multiplicative system and the localization $\C[\mathscr{S}^{-1}]$ is abelian \cite{Rum01}.
-In view of Rump's localization, Beligiannis and Buan-Marsh investigated the natural cohomological functor $\C(T,-):\C\to \mod\End_\C(T)$ for a rigid object $T$ in a triangulated category $\C$.
-They proved that the extension-closed subcategory $\N:=\Ker\C(T,-)$ of $\C$ naturally determines a class $\mathscr{S}_\N$ of morphisms and there exists a natural equivalence $\C[\Sn^{-1}]\simeq\mod\End_\C(T)$.
+In view of Rump's localization, Beligiannis and Buan-Marsh investigated the natural cohomological functor $\C(T,-)\colon \C\to \mod\End_\C(T)^{\op}$ for a rigid object $T$ in a triangulated category $\C$.
+They proved that the extension-closed subcategory $\N:=\Ker\C(T,-)$ of $\C$ naturally determines a class $\mathscr{S}_\N$ of morphisms and there exists a natural equivalence $\C[\Sn^{-1}]\simeq\mod\End_\C(T)^{\op}$.
 They also proved that, although $\mathscr{S}_\N$ is not a multiplicative system in $\C$, but $\overline{\Sn}$ becomes a multiplicative system in $\overline{\C}:=\C/[\N]$ the ideal quotient by the morphisms factoring through objects in $\N$ \cite{Bel13, BM13a, BM13b}.
 Many authors push this perspective further in various directions by using Abe-Nakaoka's heart of (twin) cotorsion pairs \cite{Nak13, LN19, Liu17, HS20, Oga22}.
-Whereas J{\o}rgensen, Palu and Shah investigated relations between a relative extriangulated structure on $\C$ determined by $\N$ and an abelian exact structure on $\mod\End_\C(T)$ in terms of the Grothendieck group \cite{JP22, JS22} (see also \cite{Pal08, PPPP19}).
-Our localization recovers and strengthens the results in the sense that it explains how the abelian exact structure on $\mod\End_\C(T)$ inherits from the triangulated category $\C$.
+Whereas J{\o}rgensen, Palu and Shah investigated relations between a relative extriangulated structure on $\C$ determined by $\N$ and an abelian exact structure on $\mod\End_\C(T)^{\op}$ in terms of the Grothendieck group \cite{JP22, JS22} (see also \cite{Pal08, PPPP19}).
+Our localization recovers and strengthens some relevant results in the sense that it explains how the abelian exact structure on $\mod\End_\C(T)^{\op}$ inherits from the triangulated category $\C$.
 In fact, it also streamlines the constructions of a wider class of cohomological functors containing the above mentioned ones.